mion158/nlp-assignments/Generating texts/Training set up/README.md

-Practice setting up training using a small text first
+Practice setting up training model using a small text first

 - For each sentence, Keras expects a NumPy matrix containing one-hot vectors for each token.
 - Keras will fit — or train — the seq2seq model using these matrices of one-hot vectors: